 Your resume is one of the first things a hiring manager will see about you when applying for a job.
-You won’t be there in person to describe your experience, or why you would be a good fit for their company, so you need to let the resume do all the work for you.
-Because of this, you need to make sure that each section on the resume will stand out and can help you land that job.
-And adding a resume summary is a great way to make that happen.
+You won’t be there in person to describe your experience or why you would be a good fit for their company, so you need to let the resume do all the work for you.
+Because of this, you need to make sure that each section on the resume stands out and can help you land that job.
+And adding a summary is a great way to make that happen.

-In this article, we will take the time to talk more about what a resume summary is all about and how you can write a winning summary that will get the hiring manager to take a look at you and choose to ask you for an interview.
+In this article, we will take the time to talk more about what a resume summary is all about and how you can write one that will get the hiring manager to take a look at you and choose to ask you for an interview.

-When you utilize the summary on the resume correctly, you can show the recruiter exactly why you are perfect for their open position.
+When you utilize it correctly, you can show the recruiter exactly why you are perfect for their open position.

 What is Resume Summary Statement?